 For example, making a budget plan will allow you to divide your funds “visually” among your rooms and living spaces.

-It’s possible that the reason you may have for deciding to renovate is that you have been inspired by something.
+The reason you may have for deciding to renovate may be that you have been inspired by something.

 Maybe, you are thinking of a more peaceful life with a greener home or a more organized life with a minimalistic home.